-On October 24, 2014, a putative class action captioned Juan Pena, Individually and on Behalf of All Others Similarly Situated vs. iBio, Inc. and Robert B. Kay was filed in the United States District Court for the District of Delaware.
+On October 24, 2014, a putative class action captioned Juan Pena, Individually and on Behalf of All Other Similarly Situated vs. iBio, Inc. and Robert B. Kay was filed in the United States District Court for the District of Delaware.
 The action alleges that the Company and its Chief Executive Officer made certain statements in violation of federal securities laws and seeks an unspecified amount of damages.
-The plaintiff and its counsel solicit shareholders of the Company to join the action and also seek to have the plaintiff appointed lead plaintiff.
-Neither defendant has been served with the Complaint and therefore no response to the Complaint has been made.
-The Company has advised its insurers of this activity and intends to vigorously defend against any claims if this action continues.
+On November 19, 2014, the Court ordered that iBio and Mr. Kay shall not have any obligation to respond to the Complaint until after the appointment by the Court of a lead plaintiff and the filing of an amended complaint and, therefore, no response to the Complaint has been made.
+Three individuals have filed motions to be appointed lead plaintiff, which are currently pending before the Court.
+The Company has advised its insurers about the class action and intends to vigorously defend against any claims if this action continues.
 The Company is unable to predict the outcome of this Complaint and therefore cannot determine the likelihood of loss nor estimate a range of possible loss.